How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 The safest way to clean artificial turf is to remove debris, rinse with a garden hose, brush the blades upright, and avoid high pressure or heat that can damage fibers or remove infill.

 The biggest mistake is treating artificial turf like concrete or natural grass.
 Synthetic turf requires gentler tools and methods to protect the fibers, backing, and infill system.
+The wrong approach does not just leave the turf dirty.
+It shortens its life.

 Why should you avoid metal rakes on artificial turf?